FlineDev/HandySwift/README.md

 #### [try:]

-Returns an element with the specified index or nil if the element does not exist .
+Returns an element with the specified index or nil if the element does not exist.
 ``` swift
 let testArray = [0, 1, 2, 3, 20]
 testArray[try: 4]  // => Optional(20)